|Type of study and object||Personal data|

-Research subjects are believed to respond more truthfully when they know that their identity is not recorded.
+In case you are planning to research a sensitive topic, research subjects are believed to respond more truthfully when they know that their identity is not recorded.
 This is even more relevant when questions deal with sensitive issues, social taboos or illegal behaviour.
-Since it is in the interest of the researcher to ‘get to the truth’ there may an element of self-interest in providing anonymity in collecting primary data.
+Since it is in the interest of the researcher to ‘get to the truth’ there may also be an element of self-interest in providing anonymity in collecting primary data.

 Which technique of anonymisation and pseudonymisation you could apply depends on the type of research you are doing and the phase of research you are in (i.e., recruiting, collecting, and analysing, publishing and sharing or archiving).

 The process by which personal data is irreversibly altered in such a way that an individual can no longer be identified or is identifiable directly or indirectly.
 Once data is truly anonymous the General Data Protection Regulation (GDPR) does not apply (recital 26 GDPR).Be aware that whether something is anonymous can change over time, with more data and new technology becoming available.
 Hence, rather than “anonymity” or “anonymous data”, it is good to talk about data to which anonymisation techniques have been applied.

 Pseudonymisation of data means replacing any identifying characteristics of data with a pseudonym, or, in other words, a value which does not allow the research participant to be directly identified.
 It is different from anonymisation as, in many cases, it still allows identification using indirect identifiers.

 The pseudonymisation key, i.e., the file (or other form) in which the direct identifiers are linked to the pseudonym, needs to be stored separately from the pseudonymised data.